 Not only does our hook-and-line harvest method attract the “cleaner”, surface-dwelling juvenile fish, but it is also more sustainable than long-lining, which results in greater by-catch of non-targeted species.

-Last but not least, our younger, smaller troll-caught Albacore Tuna averages 75 percent less mercury than standard canned Albacore.
-There are only about 0.08 parts per million (ppm) in Vital Choice Albacore, versus 0.34 ppm in standard canned Albacore.
+Last but not least, our younger, smaller troll-caught albacore tuna averages less mercury than standard canned albacore.
+There are about 0.25 parts per million (ppm) in Vital Choice albacore, versus 0.34 ppm in standard canned albacore.

 For more on this topic, see “Vital Choice Tuna: Safer and Tastier.”